alephium/docs/docs/ralph/getting-started.md

 }
 ```

-You can find more information about asset permission at [here](https://wiki.alephium.org/ralph/asset-permission-system).
+You can find more information about asset permission at [here](/ralph/asset-permission-system).

 #### Readonly

-Readonly functions will never change the world state.
+Readonly functions will never change the world state of the blockchain.
 If a function is readonly but without the `@using(readonly = true)` annotation, the compiler will report a warning; if a function is non-readonly but annotated with `@using(readonly = true)`, the compiler will report an error.

 ```rust
 Contract Foo(a: U256, mut b: Boolean) {